Virginia Tech® home

 What is generative AI?

-Generative artificial intelligence (Gen AI) describes several types of AI that are capable of creating new text, images, code, audio, or other types of content.
-Tools such as ChatGPT have been trained using very large collections of existing media to generate human-like responses to user-authored prompts.
-For text-based content, these large language models can be used to answer questions, write essays or articles, create lesson plans, and much more.
-The content creation process is limited by the tool’s training media and the user prompt.
+Generative AI describes an array of technologies that are capable of creating new text, images, code, audio, video, or other content.
+These technologies, which have been trained using vast collections of existing data, can generate unique, human-like responses to user-authored prompts.
+For instance, text-centric generative AI tools draw on large language models (LLMs) to answer questions, write essays or articles, create lesson plans, and much more.
+For each generative AI tool, the content creation process is shaped by the tool’s training data, the user’s prompt, and rules or parameters encoded in the tool.

 Recommendations

-• The Office of Undergraduate Academic Integrity offers the following guidance: While most students largely engage in honest behavior in the classroom, some may choose to use tools such as ChatGPT to engage in academic dishonesty.
-Please continue to be clear in your expectations with your student related to the Undergraduate Honor Code and the use of AI software just as you would other websites that may provide students with means to engage in academic dishonesty.
-The unauthorized use of ChatGPT and other AI software may fall under several definitions of academic dishonesty in the Undergraduate Honor Code.
+• The Office of Undergraduate Academic Integrity offers the following guidance: While most students largely engage in honest behavior in the classroom, some may choose to use generative AI tools to engage in academic dishonesty.
+Please continue to be clear in your expectations with your student related to the Undergraduate Honor Code and the use of AI software, just as you would with other websites that may provide students with means to engage in academic dishonesty.
+The unauthorized use of AI software may fall under several definitions of academic dishonesty in the Undergraduate Honor Code.
 If you believe that a student has engaged in academic dishonesty, please contact the Office of Undergraduate Academic Integrity at 540-231-9876 or email the office at honorsys@vt.edu to discuss what occurred.

 • The Graduate Honor System reviews each case in its own context.
-Faculty are encouraged to provide clear and precise guidance about when or if the use of tools such as ChatGPT are allowed, encouraged, or prohibited and candidly discuss with students the learning value of completing an assignment with or without such tools.
+Faculty are encouraged to provide clear and precise guidance about when or if the use of AI tools are allowed, encouraged, or prohibited, and candidly discuss with students the learning value of completing an assignment with or without such tools.
 GHS decisions about any potential violation will be based on what guidance faculty provided.
-If you believe that a graduate student may have committed an academic integrity violation, please refer the case to the Graduate Honor System; 540-231-9564; ghs@vt.edu.
+If you believe that a graduate student may have committed an academic integrity violation, please refer the case to the Graduate Honor System at 540-231-9564 or ghs@vt.edu.

-4. Set clear expectations for your students regarding the use of generative AI/ChatGPT.
+5. Set clear expectations for your students regarding the use of generative AI.

-• Consider incorporating course assessment practices aligned with principles of authentic assessment such as seeking to replicate professional experiences, expecting a task-focused demonstration of understanding, and providing opportunities for practice with feedback.
-(See Teaching Resources - Assessing Student Learning - Authentic Assessment from Indiana University for some more detailed ideas.)
+• Consider incorporating course assessment practices aligned with principles of authentic assessment, such as seeking to replicate professional experiences, expecting a task-focused demonstration of understanding, and providing opportunities for practice with feedback.
+(See authentic assessment resources below.)

 • Consider allowing multiple options for action and expression in your assessments.
-This is a principle of Universal Design for Learning that suggests students be allowed to select from various methods and technology tools to showcase their understanding and support their learning.
+This is a principle of Universal Design for Learning that suggests students be allowed to select from various methods and technologies to showcase their understanding and support their learning.

-• Proactively incorporate generative AI/ChatGPT into your instructional strategy, inviting students to use these tools to spark creativity, or to test and evaluate the accuracy of their output.
+• Proactively incorporate generative AI into your instructional strategy, inviting students to use these tools to spark creativity or to test and evaluate the accuracy of their output.
+(See guides for teaching below.)

 Additional Resources on Generative AI